20012001amiramir/wgtunnel/.github/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies to all spaces related to WG Tunnel.
+This Code of Conduct applies to all spaces related to CatVpn.

 ## Incidents or Concerns